A Comprehensive Survey on Deep Graph Representation Learning: Graph Transformer

-Among many attempts to solve these fundamental problems, an essential one is the adaptation of Transformer \cite{vaswani2017attention} for graph representation learning.
-Transformers, both the vanilla version and several variants, have been adopted with impressive results in various deep learning fields including NLP \cite{vaswani2017attention, devlin2018bert}, CV \cite{carion2020end, zhu2020deformable}, etc. Recently, Transformer also shows powerful graph modeling abilities in many researches \cite{dwivedi2020generalization, kreuzer2021rethinking, ying2021transformers, wu2021representing, chen2022structure}.
-And extensive empirical results show that some chronic shortcomings in conventional GNNs can be easily overcome in Transformer-based approaches.
-This section gives an overview of the current progress on this kind of methods.
+Among many attempts to solve these fundamental problems, an essential one is the adaptation of Transformer \citep{vaswani2017attention} for graph representation learning.
+Transformers, both the vanilla version and several variants, have been adopted with impressive results in various deep learning fields including natural language processing~\citep{vaswani2017attention, devlin2018bert}, computer vision \citep{carion2020end, zhu2020deformable}, etc. Recently, Transformer also shows powerful graph modeling abilities in many researches \citep{dwivedi2020generalization, kreuzer2021rethinking, ying2021transformers, wu2021representing, chen2022structure, ma2023rethinking, zhao2023more}.
+Extensive empirical results show that some chronic shortcomings in conventional GNNs can be easily overcome in Transformer-based approaches.
+This section gives an overview of the current progress on this kind of method.